 If you don’t need a permanent heating solution, these are a good, low cost and convenient option.

-Here’s a selection of portable space heaters most popular with RVers:
+This is one of the most popular portable space heaters with RVers:

 These are well known, durable and high quality units with a long track record in RVs.